Research Grant Announcement

 Announcement and Request for Proposals

-*New* The request for submission of letters of intent (LOIs) for the 2018 Sponsored Early Career Research Grant, sponsored by Acerta Pharma, a member of the AstraZeneca Group, has closed.
+The request for submission of letters of intent (LOIs) for the 2019 Sponsored Early Career Research Grant, sponsored by Acerta Pharma, a member of the AstraZeneca Group, is now open.
 The HOPA Basic and Translational Sciences Committee with support of Acerta Pharma will fund one grant based on the stated scope of work.
 A total of $50,000 in funding is available to be awarded for a two-year research proposal through a competitive peer-review process described below.

 The Acerta Supported Early Career Research Grant (ECR) will provide funding to promising investigators early in their career to encourage and promote quality, basic, and pre-clinical translational lab-based research, (although clinical research may also be considered), in hematology/oncology among HOPA members.
 The purpose of this award is to fund US-based pharmacists within their first 7 years post completion of formal training and have not yet attained R21 level funding.
 The Acerta Pharma supported ECR Grant will award up to $50,000 to the chosen applicant, paid in two equal installments over a two-year period.